Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 4/5
-**Good - Meets requirements**
+**Very Good - Exceeds expectations**

-Ambiguity is moderate.
-'Strategic thinking' could apply broadly.
-'Series of holes' points too strongly to golf.
-Related to the concept of sports strategy, but could be more subtly linked to tennis.
+Both clues are related to the general concept of a ball and a net/goal, making them applicable to both soccer and tennis (to a lesser extent).
+The 'round object' clue is particularly ambiguous, providing productive confusion.

 ✅ Strengths:
 - Attempt to create ambiguity